apache/beam/playground/frontend/README.md

 ## About

 Apache Beam is an open-source, unified model for defining parallel processing pipelines for batch and streaming data.
 It provides a portable API layer for building sophisticated data-parallel processing pipelines that may be executed across a diversity of execution engines, or runners.

 ## Getting Started

+### Run

 See [playground/README.md](../README.md) for details on requirements and setup.